digital-asset/daml/docs/source/ops/metering.rst

 The events included in the report include:

     * Contract creation
-    *  Consuming exercise by contract identifier
-    *  Non-consuming exercise by contract identifier
-    *  Consuming contract exercise by contract key
-    *  Non-consuming contract exercise by contract key
+    * Exercise of a contract (including non-consuming exercises and exercise by key)
-    *  Contract fetch by contract identifier
-    *  Contract fetch by contract key
+    * Fetch of a contract (including fetch by key)
-    *  Contract lookup by contract key
+    * Lookup by contract key

-Note that only events that originated from the local participant are included in the metering.
+Only events that originated from the local participant are included in the metering.
 Events received by the local participant from remote participants are *not* included.

+Only events contained in an accepted transactions (ones that maintains the :doc:`integrity of the ledger model </concepts/ledger-model/ledger-integrity>`) are included.

 Generating a Metering Report
 ----------------------------